DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

       <Property name='utf8-decode-result'>true</Property>
     </Properties>
     <ClassName>com.google.apigee.edgecallouts.RsasCryptoCallout</ClassName>
-    <ResourceURL>java://edge-callout-rsa-crypto-20200616.jar</ResourceURL>
+    <ResourceURL>java://edge-callout-rsa-crypto-20200912.jar</ResourceURL>
   </JavaCallout>
   ```

 What will this policy configuration do?:

-* the action is decrypt, so the policy will decrypt
+* the `action` is decrypt, so the policy will decrypt
-* No source property is specified, therefore this policy will decrypt the message.content.
+* No `source` property is specified, therefore this policy will decrypt the message.content.
-* Because there is a decode-source property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
+* Because there is a `decode-source` property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
-* There is no padding specified, so RSA/None/PKCS1Padding is used.
+* There is no `padding` specified, so PKCS1 padding is used.
-* The result is decoded via UTF-8 to produce a plain string.
-Obviously, this will work only if the original clear text was a plain string.
+* The policy will attempt to decoded the cleartext bytes via UTF-8 to produce a plain string.
+Obviously, this will work only if the original clear text was a plain string encoded with UTF-8.

 ### Full Properties List